jbanday808/ms-word-automation-python/README.md

 Run the Python Installer:
 Double-click the installer file you downloaded.

-Important: Check the "**Add Python to PATH**" box during installation.
+**IMPORTANT**: Check the "**Add Python to PATH**" box during installation.
 Enabling this option allows you to run Python from the command line.

 Click "**Install Now**" and follow the instructions to complete the installation.